 I think it’s important not to try and over complicate existing protocols to make them fit what we want.
 We need to become better engineers and try something different.
 That’s where white box switching and new protocols such as draft-white-openfabric come into play.
 White box allows for the deployment of newly developed routing protocols that are more appropriate for what we wish to accomplish.
 Automation is also critical for successful manageability.
 Russ talked about having a router or switch that you never have to configure or CLI into, a little tough to swallow for us network operators.

 I couldn’t help but think about wireless controllers.
 When’s the last time you ever ssh’d into your wireless access points?
 We couldn’t imagine going back to individually configuring access points, what a nightmare!
 Centralized automated management for our switches and routers makes complete sense.
 Are we ready for the transition?
 The thought of what will happen to our existing jobs always comes up.
 However, I say we can then transition into working on solving other problems that we never had time to complete.
+Overall CHI-NOG was an awesome experience.
+I have lots more notes, so hopefully I can come up with more stuff that you’ll enjoy reading.

 All the hype